Princeton-Cabernet/SmartCookie/README.md

 * For XDP-HSH, we also need to bring up benchmark defense code on the server:
 	* SSH into the server with `ssh jc6` and `cd SmartCookie-Artifact/ebpf/benchmark`.
    	* Run `sudo python3 xdp_cookie_load.py enp3s0f1 3` to launch the XDP cookie defense.
 (The final argument specifies the IFINDEX which is associated with the interface, and can be found with `ip a`.)
-* For both XDP-HSH and K-SH, MEASUREMENT
+* For both XDP-HSH and K-SH, MEASUREMENT SCRIPTS!~

 **Attack Preparation for both Experiment 1C and 1D (same as for 1A and 1B):**
 * In three additional terminals, SSH into the attack machines: `ssh opti1`, `ssh opti2`, and `ssh jc4`. `DPDK` and `pktgen-DPDK` are already configured for you.